a-lurker/a-lurker.github.io/docs/mqtt.md

 openLuup automatically recognises many Zigbee devices and will create native openLuup devices to make use of them.
 Where the device is unknown, a generic device is produced and you can write startup or scene code to act on any variables the device publishes.

-Got a Hue hub?
+Got a `Hue hub`?
 Set up zigbee2mqtt and you won't need it!

 Newly discovered Zigbee devices are automatically placed in the "Zigbee room".

 ## Shelly
 Shellies are high performance low cost WiFi devices.
 They can be set up to publish MQTT messages that openLuup can make use of.
+Newly discovered Shelley devices are automatically placed in the "Shellies room".

 Devices available in openLuup: